bobbycomet/Conky-Studio/PLUGIN_AUTHORING.md

 # Authoring Conky Studio plugins

 Plugins are **data only**: JSON metadata + Lua templates.
 No Python is executed from a plugin pack.
-Lua runs inside Conky at preview/build time — treat packs like any theme you download.
+Lua runs inside Conky at preview/build time; treat packs like any theme you download.

 ## Manifest shape